 The most prevalent cause of rotten egg smell in water in this region is hydrogen sulfide.
 Hydrogen sulfide is a colorless gas that can exist naturally in groundwater.
 Sulfur-reducing bacteria present in groundwater use sulfur as an energy source to chemically change sulfates to hydrogen sulfide which releases a rotten egg smell in water.
 The bacteria use sulfur from decaying plants and other organic matter in oxygen-deficient environments.
 They can occur in deep or shallow wells, and reside in plumbing systems.
 Hydrogen sulfide can reveal itself in other ways too.
 Hot water heaters that have a magnesium rod used for corrosion control can chemically reduce sulfates to hydrogen sulfide.
 Hydrogen sulfide also can enter surface water through springs as well.
 It is most common in shale and sandstone.
 The occurrence of hydrogen sulfide gas has been associated with groundwater with low pH and/or groundwater with high levels of iron and/or manganese (typical water quality issues in New England).
 Hydrogen sulfide has a pungent smell at low concentrations and most people can detect concentrations above 0.03 ppm.
 There is no Maximum Contaminant Level established by the United States EPA.

-IS HYDROGEN SULFIDE A HEALTH RISK OR JUST AESTHETIC ?
+HEALTH RISK OR JUST AESTHETIC ?

 Usually it is not a health risk at concentrations present in household water.
 However, hydrogen sulfide gas is flammable and poisonous at high concentrations.
 Buildup of hydrogen sulfide concentrations in confined areas has been known to cause adverse health effects.
 Bacteria in groundwater are responsible for most of the sulfide smells detected.
 These are not often associated with high enough concentrations to be a health issue.
 In rare cases, sulfide presence may be due to sewage pollution.
 If you experience a hydrogen sulfide odor suddenly, consult with a water filtration system professional.